nextstrain/ncov/docs/src/guides/run-analysis-on-terra.rst

   |Nextstrain_WRKFLW|  sequence_fasta  | File  | this.sequences       |
   +-----------------+------------------+-------+----------------------+

-10. If creating a build with multiple sequence and metadata files, can upload a tarball containing the files as described in `this tutorial`_.
+10. If creating a build with multiple sequence and metadata files, can upload a tarball containing the files as described in `this tutorial <https://docs.nextstrain.org/projects/ncov/en/latest/guides/data-prep/gisaid-search.html#download-contextual-data-for-your-region-of-interest>`_.
 Otherwise skip

   +-----------------+-----------------+-------+----------------------+
   |Task name        | Variable        | Type  |   Attribute          |